 Students must maintain a cumulative seventy-five percent completion rate for all units attempted toward their academic programs.

-Students enrolled at Santa Clara University are evaluated for satisfactory academic progress at the end of each quarter, after the Office of the Registrar has released official grades.
+All students enrolled at Santa Clara University are evaluated for satisfactory academic progress at the end of each quarter after the Office of Registrar has released official grades.

 NOTE: Graduate students will need to contact their graduate school regarding conditions for satisfactory academic progress.